matchbox-lang/matchbox/README.md

 # Matchbox
-Matchbox is an easy-to-learn, general-purpose programming language best suited for full-stack web development, pattern matching, and native extensibility.
+Matchbox is an easy-to-learn, general-purpose programming language best suited for full-stack development, pattern matching, and native extensibility.
 The language is fast, portable, memory safe, and runs on any platform that supports Matchbox.

 ## Supported Platforms
 Matchbox can run on the following platforms: